Blue Division: Disbandment and the Blue Legion

-Through rotation, as many as 47,000 Spanish soldiers served on the Eastern Front.
+Through rotation, as many as 45,000 Spanish soldiers served on the Eastern Front.
 The casualties of the Blue Division and its successors included 4,954 men killed and 8,700 wounded.
 Another 372 members of the Blue Division, the Blue Legion, or volunteers of the Spanische-Freiwilligen Kompanie der SS 101 were taken prisoner by the Red Army; 286 of these men remained in captivity until 2 April 1954, when they returned to Spain aboard the ship Semiramis, supplied by the International Red Cross.
-In action against the Blue Division, the Red Army suffered 49,300 casualties.
+In action against the Red Army, the Blue Division suffered 22,700 casualties, while inflicting 49,300 casualties.

 After the war

 Hundreds of Blue Division prisoners of war were held by the Soviet authorities.

 While most prisoners from other nations would be repatriated after the war, Francoist Spain and the Soviet Union did not have diplomatic relations.
 Soviet camps held together staunch anti-Communist prisoners, those who collaborated with the Soviets either by their previous hidden ideology or after captivity and even those Republican sailors whose Spanish ships had been requisitioned after the fall of the Republic.
 In 1954, after the death of Stalin, the French Red Cross arranged the ship Semiramis to bring those prisoners who desired repatriation to Barcelona.